xhain/Myo2Max/README.md

 This package enables an out-of-the-box solution to connect the Thalmic Myo to Max/MSP vis OSC and get all the raw data from it.

 ## myo-osc builds
-There are several version of precompiled myo-osc versions for OSX here.
+There are several version of precompiled myo-osc versions for OSX here:
-"novib" disables vibrational feedback of the armband on the poses.
+- "novib" disables vibrational feedback of the armband on the poses.
-"unlock" unlocks the gesture recognition without the need for the "double tap".
+- "unlock" unlocks the gesture recognition without the need for the "double tap".
-The most recent version is the fastest and contains both "features" listed above.
+- The most recent version is the fastest and contains both "features" listed above.

 ## Myo2Max Package Content
 A compiled stack of a slimmed down version of samyk's myo-osc, including emg and data optional (!) vibration feedback.